teratron/magic-vibe/README.md

 > **Comprehensive configuration and rule template repository designed for AI-powered code editors and agents**

-A standardized set of development guidelines, workflows, and best practices optimized for AI-assisted development tools including Cursor, Windsurf, Trae, Kiro, and other AI coding agents.
+A standardized set of development guidelines, workflows, and best practices optimized for AI-assisted development tools including Cursor, Windsurf, Trae, Kiro, Qoder and other AI coding agents.

 ## 🚀 Quick Start